nextlevelshit/web-coding-classes/WCC-Session-10/index.md

 Both are simple string which means they are alpha-numeric sets of characters.
 They can both contain for example letters, numbers, symbols and special characters.
 The `year` must be a number without floating points.
-And a `Dictionary` inheritates all attributes from a `Book` and adds one more optional parameter, namely a list of `languages`.
+And a `Dictionary` inherits all attributes from a `Book` and adds one more optional parameter, namely a list of `languages`.
 Languages have to be a list of strings and can be empty.

 ```ts